 Infinity Internet (iinet.com in Temecula, CA)

-Spring 2002 – Doug acquires back his old company and most of the rest of the region he managed.
+Doug acquires back his old company and most of the rest of the region he managed.
 The company never was fully integrated into a single platform so to speak, efforts are started to combine multiple billing systems and server platforms for the various “brands”.
 This included moving several offices.

 The new company in the process of branding itself as Infinity Internet, we have been asked why.
 Well we had the domain and it seemed like a good idea at the time to use one name.

 The data center, managed servers continue to grow very rapidly through 2008.
 We were adding customers to the data center in various flavors weekly or more often.
 Not quite as crazy as the dialup days but instead of phone lines being our commodity power and cool take their place.

 The economy essentially crashes and all the small startups essentially went away.
-Ironically the data center business continued to grow through the next few years but at a much slower pace.
+Ironically the data center business continued to grow through the next several years but at a much slower pace.
 A building was purchased to be the next data center location near the Portland airport, some work was strategically done on this building to prepare it for an anchor customer and be operational inside of 6 months when needed.

-2013/2014 – Easystreet and Infinity are initially rebranded as Easystreet and later Atmosera and begin to focus on the data center and Cloud busines.
+Easystreet and Infinity are initially rebranded as Easystreet and later Atmosera and begin to focus on the data center and Cloud busines.

-The rest has yet to be written, we are much smaller then we were in the early 2000’s, there are just a few of us.
+The rest has yet to be written, we are much smaller then we were in the early 2000’s, there are just a few of us at this point.
 This history or timeline was written to provide some details, we frequently hear from customers that have become friends over the years and we enjoy catching up.
 We are here to help and know you have been around since the beginning.
 Occasionally we hear from the BBS users or those that came to the Giant Computer Garage Sales we had in the garage, it seems like so long ago but it has been a really fun ride to this point.
 Time will tell what the next chapter holds.